Curling at the 2022 Winter Olympics – Women's tournament

 The women's curling tournament of the 2022 Winter Olympics was held at the Beijing National Aquatics Center from 10 to 20 February 2022.
 Ten nations competed in a round robin preliminary round, and the top four nations at the conclusion of the round robin qualified for the medal round.
+Great Britain defeated Japan in the final to claim the gold medal.
+Sweden won the bronze medal play-off against Switzerland.